 When getting ready for a job interview in Cyprus, it is essential to look, be and breath positive.
 Everything is in your hands, therefore do as much research on the company and on the job in Cyprus and prepare yourself to show the best in you.
 Any job interview is commonly the only chance to show yourself as that perfect candidate for the position.
 Obviously, you are interested in passing into the next round and being offered a contract.
+So, how to successfully pass an interview:

 - Get Ready.
 Do as much research as possible on the job in Cyprus and the company you are applying for.
 Some basic knowledge on company strategy and its biggest competition might become crucial in a job interview.
 In case you know the name of your interviewer, make some research on the person (try using LinkedIn for professional profile) and address questions, that will show that you have done your homework.